 - As the vehicle approaches a railroad crossing, activate the four-way flashers. - Stop the vehicle within 50 feet but not less than 15 feet from the nearest rail. - Listen and look in both directions along the track for an approaching train and for signals indicating the approach of a train.
-If operating a bus, you may also be required to open the window and door prior to crossing tracks. - Keep hands on the steering wheel as the vehicle crosses the tracks. - Do not stop, change gears, or change lanes while any part of your vehicle is proceeding across the tracks. - Four-way flashers should be deactivated after the vehicle crosses the tracks.
+Before proceeding across the tracks, you must also open a door or window to both listen and see that the tracks are clear.
+If it is safe to proceed, you may close the door or window before crossing the tracks. - Keep hands on the steering wheel as the vehicle crosses the tracks. - Do not stop, change gears or change lanes while any part of your vehicle is proceeding across the tracks. - Four-way flashers should be deactivated after the vehicle crosses the tracks.